foreza/kb/thoughts.md

 This came from an article I was reading.
 Back then, if you really loved programming, you'd have to line up / queue up to pay for mainframe access.
 You had to plan ahead on what you wanted to run / calculate. not like today, where we casually open up our IDE, get a coffee while the cursor is blinking, and sit there staring at the various classes/modules in our project while thinking about what's for lunch.
 I feel that the constraints of the past really helped mold a whole generation of programmers who prep and plan ahead, which has now sort of been lost with how readily available we can run code.
 Heck, I can open google chrome, go to the console, and I can type in rubbish that doesn't even get interpreted right and pay basically nothing except the price of my curiosity..

 > "The strategies that made you successful in the past will, at some point, reach their limit.
 Don't let your previous choices set your future ceiling.
 The willingness to try new ideas allows you to keep advancing."
-(James Clear)
+(J. Clear)

 Trello worked for me in the past in the day to day.
 But gradually, it's more of a tool that helps me organize my thoughts, and I'm still breaking out of that habit of shifting cards around meaninglessly.